zyusuf88/hafiz-quran/README.md

 ### - 📝 Guess the Surah and track your accuracy

-### - 🏆 Compete with yourself to improve your memorization skills
+### - 🏆 Compete with yourself to improve your memorisation skills

 ### - 📊 Progress tracking to measure improvement over time